GPS Dog Fence Systems

-1. Brushing Your Dog’s Coat
+1. Brush Your Dog's Coat

 Like for most furry pets, brushing is always primary.
 Fur tend to get tangles and catches dirt which lead to loosing fur.
 Nonetheless, regular brushing also helps distribute natural oils in your dog's coat, keeping their skin healthy.

-2. Bathing Your Dog
+2. Bathe Your Dog

 Next up, bathing is another most important part of grooming.
 The water should be lukewarm, and be sure to avoid getting water in their ears or eyes.
 Also, make sure it leaves the scalp and there's no residue left as it can lead to dry, itchy skin.